Symbolic powers of codimension two Cohen-Macaulay ideals: Remarks on the hypotheses

-By Remark \ref{PowersEquality}(i), if $J$ is the ideal of a reduced set of points in $\P^2$ (so $J$ is radical), then $J^{(m)}=J^m$ for all $m\geq 1$ (if and) only if $J$ is a complete intersection.
-However, the situation is more subtle for fat points.
+It is an interesting but open problem to classify those ideals $I$ of fat points in $\P^2$ whose powers are all symbolic.
+Of course, if $J=I^{(t)}$ where $I$ is a radical complete intersection ideal of points in $\P^n$, then $J^{(m)}=I^{(tm)}=I^{tm}=(I^t)^m=J^m$, so $J$ is a fat points ideal and all powers of $J$ are symbolic.
 A sufficient condition for $J^{(m)}=J^m$ for all $m\geq 1$ to hold for an ideal $J$ of fat points in $\P^2$ is given in \cite[Proposition 3.5]{HaHu13}: if $J$ is of the form $J=I^{(t)}$ where $I$ is a radical ideal of $n$ points in $\P^2$, and if $\alpha(J)\beta(J)-t^2n=0$, where $\alpha(J)$ is the least degree of a non-zero form in $J$ and $\beta(J)$ is the least degree $d$ such that the base locus of the linear system $J_d$ is 0-dimensional, then all powers of $J$ are symbolic.
 So for example, if $I$ is either the ideal of five general points in $\P^2$ or the ideal of a star configuration in $\P^2$, then $J^{(m)}=J^m$ holds for all $m\geq 1$ for $J=I^{(2)}$ (see \cite[Corollary 3.9 and Lemma 3.11]{HaHu13}; see also \cite{GHM}).
 In neither case is $I$ a complete intersection; in particular $I^2\neq I^{(2)}$ for these examples. \end{example}

 \begin{example} We now recall examples of radical ideals $I(m)$ of points in $\P^2$ given in \cite{NS}.
 The results of \cite{NS} show that the powers of $I(m)^{(m)}$ are all symbolic but $I(m)^{(m)}$ is not a power of a complete intersection and (as long as $m>3$) the criterion given in \cite[Proposition 3.5]{HaHu13} does not apply.
 (For example, for $m=4$, we have $\alpha(I(4))=16$ and $\beta(I(4))=20$, but $m^2n=16(19)$.)
 Fix some integer $m \ge 3$ and consider the ideal